matthewtolman/zig_csv/README.md

 - `column_line_end_prefix`
     - This indicates the first line ending character for a line ending.
 It can be set to `null` if line endings should always be one character.
 This character is always optional when parsing line endings.
 Defaults to `\r`

+Do note that the parsers and writers do expect each of the above options to be unique, including the line ending and line ending prefix.
+This means that line endings which require repeating characters (e.g. `\n\n`) are not supported.

+Using invalid options is undefined behavior.
+In safe builds this will usually result in a panic.
+In non-safe builds the behavior is undefined (e.g. unusual parse behavior, weird errors, infinite loops, etc).
+Each `CsvOpts` has a `valid()` method which will return whether or not the options are valid.
+It is recommended that this method be used to validate any user or untrusted input prior to sending it to a parser or a writer.

 ## Memory Lifetimes

 Slices returned by allocated fields have their underlying memory tied to the lifetime of the row's memory.
 This means the following will result in a use-after-free: